haimbilia/BuyHub/readme.txt

     => 064809 - Shop Details Page >> Multiple UI issues in the filters section on the shop details page.
     => 064808 - Shop Details Page >>Multiple issues on the reviews section on the shop details page => 064791 - Suggestion: To add a tooltip icon in the date field that the user can view all the orders for specific dates by clicking on that date
+    => 064818 - Shop Inventory >> UI issue on the product info popup at the seller end.
 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last => Admin dashboard > drop-down for today, this week should not display when the API keys are not configured